Tomasz-Kluczkowski/factory-simulator/README.md

 future)

+# Kubernetes deployments
+Use your web browser to navigate to the server: `factory-simulator.com/home`

+Deployment layout:

+Currently, the `ingress-service` redirects requests coming from the browser.
+All those for `api/` and `static/` are pushed to `django-backend-service` on port 8000 which maps to the django instance.
+All other requests (so `/`) are pushed to `angular-front-end-service` on port 4200 which maps to nginx proxy serving the static content of the angular app.
+The django app connects to the postgres db through postgres-service on port 5432.

-## Kubernetes deployments
+## Local Deployment to Kubernetes
+I use microk8s on linux.
+Make sure you have enabled DNS and ingress.

 To deploy locally you have to add in `/etc/hosts`:

 `127.0.0.1 factory-simulator.com`

-This is to be able to access the application in the front end through `factory-simulator.com` address in your browser.
+This is to be able to access the application in using `factory-simulator.com` address in your browser.

 ### Preparing images
 from project root build and push the backend image: